cgrudz/DataAssimilationBenchmarks.jl/docs/src/index.md

 # Description

-This is a data assimilation research code base with an emphasis on prototyping, testing and validating sequential filters and smoothers in toy model twin experiments.
+This is a data assimilation research code base with an emphasis on prototyping, testing, and validating sequential filters and smoothers in toy model twin experiments.
 This code is meant to be performant in the sense that large hyper-parameter discretizations can be explored to determine hyper-parameter sensitivity and reliability of results across